benthehorn/mongotweet/README.md

 # mongotweet
-tweet project for db course
+Tweet project for db course.
-before this will work you will need to run these two scripts on the database to add the mentions attribute to the records.
+Before this will work you will need to run these two scripts on the database to add the mentions attribute to the records.
 These record all the users that are mentioned in each tweet..

 db.tweets.update({}, {$set: {"mentions": []}},false,true);